-Starting the college essay 1 day primer:
+Starting the college essay 1 day primer: (offered on multiple dates)

-Wednesday 7/27/22, from 11am - 12:30pm
+Sunday 3/17/24, from 11am - 12:30pm

-Starting the College Essay: One-Day Primer
+Starting the College Essay:

 How do you start the process of writing your college app essay?
 How do you make sense of the various writing prompts provided by the Common App?
 How do you compose a compelling and effective personal essay that will help you get accepted to the college of your dreams?
 This one-day course offers a primer in what college admissions counselors are looking for, and how to write an essay that delivers.
 We will cover the most useful brainstorming exercises, the fundamentals of the college essay, common misconceptions and mistakes, and how to use storytelling effectively.
 By the end of the day, students can expect to have learned everything they need to know to start brainstorming and composing their own essay with confidence.
 This course is taught by Lech Harris, Brandywine Learning Center’s college essay coach since 2019, and will be held remotely over Zoom.

-Taught by Lech Harris, the course leads students through two successive drafts, covering revision strategies, common mistakes, and providing instructor feedback, before transitioning, in the second half of the week, into individualized, one-on-one discussions of student drafts.
-By the end of the course, most students will have a completed college essay, ready to submit; those students who still require a bit more editing and attention to perfect their essay will be able to schedule follow-up appointments with Lech.
-All course meetings will be held over Zoom.
+Taught by Lech Harris, the course leads students through two successive drafts, covering revision strategies, common mistakes, and providing instructor feedback, before transitioning, in the second half of the sessions, into individualized, one-on-one discussions of student drafts.
+By the end of the course if students apply themselves and put the effort in they can end up with a finished essay, ready to submit.
+If students still require a bit more editing and attention to perfect their essay they can schedule additional appointments with Lech.

 A rough schedule is as follows:

-Monday: What is the college essay for, and what is it NOT?
+What is the college essay for, and what is it NOT?

-Tuesday: Brainstorming your topic.
+Brainstorming your topic.

-Wednesday: First draft due—common pitfalls and revision strategies.
+First draft due—common pitfalls and revision strategies.

-Thursday: Storytelling and revising for detail.
+Storytelling and revising for detail.

-Friday: Second draft due—one-on-one conferences.
+Second draft due—one-on-one conferences.